jdcasey/aprox-user-guide/Add-Ons/Depgraph/Discovering-Graphs.md

 Once you've [created a workspace](Workspaces#creating), you're ready to discover a dependency graph.
 Discovery currently amounts to parsing a series of POMs recursively, extracting the inter-project relationship information from them, and recursing to discover the projects those relationships target.

-Graph discovery can happen in two ways:

-- Using the dedicated `depgraph/resolve/*` REST resources
-- Enabling the `resolve` field in a variety of JSON configurations POSTed to different depgrapher REST resources

 <div class="start-sidebar" id="sidebar1"></div>
 ### Reminder